Seekatar/OktaPosh/docs/New-OktaUser.md

 New-OktaUser -FirstName test-user -LastName test-user -Email $email
 ```

-Add a new user
+Add a new user without a password.
+If activated an email is sent to the user.

 ## PARAMETERS

 ### -Activate
-Set to activate during add
+Set to activate during add.
+An email will be sent to the user.

 ```yaml
 Type: SwitchParameter